jindalujjwal0720/file-express-router/README.md

-# Fexpress
+# File Express

-Fexpress is a simple, unopinionated, fully typed, and lightweight file based router for Express.js.
+File Express is a simple, unopinionated, fully typed, and lightweight file based router for Express.js.
 It allows you to create routes by simply creating files and folders in your project directory.

 ## Table of Contents